NateBeka/NateBeka/README.md

 ### Music sentiment analysis

-**Description:** Using computational techniques to determine the emotional sentiment conveyed by a piece of music
+**Description:** Using computational techniques to determine the emotional sentiment conveyed by a piece of music.

 **Technologies:** This Music Sentiment Analysis project was developed using a variety of technologies to achieve its goals.
 The key technologies and tools employed include:

 - **Python**: A versatile programming language used for data processing, analysis, and visualization.